archivesspace/archivesspace/clustering/README.md

     files (such as log files and Solr indexes).
 Ideally this is just a directory on local disk.

-  * Java 1.6 (or above) installed on each machine
+  * Java 1.6 (or above) installed on each machine.

-## Populate your /aspace directory
+## Populate your /aspace/ directory

 Start by copying the directory structure from `files/` into your `/aspace` volume.
 This will contain all of the configuration files shared between servers:

-     mkdir /var/tmp/aspace
+     mkdir /var/tmp/aspace/
-     cd /var/tmp/aspace
+     cd /var/tmp/aspace/
      unzip -x /path/to/archivesspace.zip
      cp -av archivesspace/clustering/files/* /aspace/